xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 should be placed.
 SQL.RETRIEVE.TO.FILE will open the specified file and fill it with the entire result set.

--   The format of the data in the file will be compatible with the
+  - > The format of the data in the file will be compatible with the
-    > Microsoft Excel \".CSV\" format.
+    > Microsoft Excel ".CSV" format.
 The overall format will be that
     > columns will be separated by the value in column\_delimiter (see
     > below) and the individual rows will be separated by a
     > linefeed/carriage-return.

--   If the file specified by destination cannot be opened then the error
+  - > If the file specified by destination cannot be opened then the
-    > value \#N/A will be returned by SQL.RETRIEVE.TO.FILE.
+    > error value \#N/A will be returned by SQL.RETRIEVE.TO.FILE.

--   If the file already exists its previous contents will be overwritten
+  - > If the file already exists its previous contents will be
-    > by SQL.RETRIEVE.TO.FILE.
+    > overwritten by SQL.RETRIEVE.TO.FILE.

 >